 - In a medium bowl or liquid measuring cup, combine the sour cream, milk, oil, eggs, and vanilla.

-- In the bowl of a stand mixer fitted with a paddle, combine the flour, sugars, cocoa powder, and salt.
+- In the bowl of a stand mixer fitted with a paddle, combine the flour, sugars, cocoa powder, and baking soda and powder, and salt.

 - With the mixer running on low speed, slowly add the milk mixture.
 Increase the speed to medium and beat until combined, 20 to 30 seconds.
 Slowly pour the hot coffee into the batter and mix until just combined.
 Using a spatula, give the batter a couple of turns to make sure it is fully mixed.